rdaum/moor/crates/README.md

      as well as various web APIs.
   * `console-host` - console host which connects as a user to the `daemon` and provides a readline-type interface to the system.

+Libraries:
+  * `values` - crate that implements the core MOO discriminated union (`Var`) value type, plus all associated types and traits.
+  * `kernel` - the actual implementation of the system: database, compiler, virtual machine, task scheduler, implementations of all builtin functions, etc.
-  * `rpc-common` - crate providing types used by both `daemon` and `host`, for the RPC interface
+  * `rpc-common` - provides types & functions used by both `daemon` and each host binary, for the RPC interface
-  * `regexpr-binding` - crate providing bindings to the old regular expressions library used by the LambdaMOO server, for compatibility with existing cores.
+  * `regexpr-binding` - provides bindings to the old regular expressions library used by the LambdaMOO server, for compatibility with existing cores.
 This is a temporary measure until this can be reworked with use of the `regex` crate and some compatibility translation